 Getting a VAD is a way to improve the heart's ability to pump without having a heart transplant.
 A VAD is sometimes referred to as a bridge to transplant, since it can be used while a person is waiting for a heart transplant.
-This device can also be used for permanent treatment in people who:
+This device can also be used as a permanent treatment in people who:

 Also, if you have a small stature, you may not be able to get a VAD due to the size of the device.

-Be sure to discuss these risks with your doctor before the surgery.
+Be sure to talk about these risks with your doctor before the surgery.

-Leading up to the procedure, your doctor will instruct you to:
+Leading up to the procedure:

 About 4-8 hours

-After you leave the hospital, contact your doctor if any of the following occur:
+Call your doctor if any of these occur:

-In case of an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for emergency medical services right away.

 American Heart Association

-United States Food and Drug Administration
+US Food & Drug Administration

-Heart and Stroke Foundation of Canada
+Heart and Stroke Foundation

-Slaughter M, Milano C, et al. Advanced heart failure treated with continuous-flow ventricular assist device.
+Slaughter M, Rogers JG, Milano CA, et al. Advanced heart failure treated with continuous-flow ventricular assist device.
 N Engl J Med.
-2009; DOI:101056/NEJMoa0909938.
+2009;361(23):2241-2251.

-3/6/2013 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com: Peura JL, Colvin-Adams M, Francis GS, et al. Recommendations for the use of mechanical circulatory support: device strategies and patient selection: a scientific statement from the American Heart Association.
+3/6/2013 DynaMed Plus Systematic Literature Surveillancehttps://www.dynamed.com/topics/dmp~AN~T483099/Mechanical-circulatory-support-for-heart-failure: Peura JL, Colvin-Adams M, Francis GS, et al. Recommendations for the use of mechanical circulatory support: device strategies and patient selection: a scientific statement from the American Heart Association.
 Circulation.
 2012;126(22):2648-2667.

 Last reviewed July 2018 by EBSCO Medical Review Board Michael J. Fucci, DO, FACC Last Updated: 7/25/2018